yetanotherco/aligned_layer/telemetry_api/README.md

 This will create and run the container using the credentials set in `Dockerfile`

+> [!CAUTION]
+> Do not use default credentials in Production environments.

 ### Delete database

 If you want to delete the container: